semaphoreci/docs/docs/essentials/artifacts.md

             - artifact push job screenshots
 ```

-In the above example, we use [epilogue always][epilogue always] commands to ensure that
+In the above example, we use [epilogue always][epilogue-always] commands to ensure that
 artifacts are uploaded for both passed and failed jobs.

 You can view the stored files from a job's page.
 Go to the job page and click on the "Artifacts"